eonist/eonist.github.io/_posts/2017-01-14-framework.md

 3. In your new project: Project settings -> General -> Embedded binaries add the  .framework via the + button🔑

+### Adding target membership to files in sub folders

+If you have your source code in subfolder, as you should, then simply dragging the root folder into xcode will make the files inside the folders not have a target.
+There is trick to retarget all the files. 🔑

+1. Go to Project Settings > Build Phases > Compile Sources.
+2. You can click the + button, filter .swift files, and you can CMD-A to select all
+3. Click ok.
+This is the same thing as setting the target in the left side  Utility pan.

 ### Access level:

 Swift has three levels of access control.
 Use the following rules of thumb when creating your own frameworks: